elixir-lang/elixir/README.md

 ### Binding

-Binding is the ability to bind modules to data types at runtime.
-Binding is done through the bind operator `#`.
-Here is an example that creates a module and binds it to the integer 1 at runtime:
+Binding is the ability to bind modules to data types.
+Method dispatching is done by simply invoking a method in the module bound to the structure.
+For example, when the method `+` is invoked in a string, it is simply invoking the method `+` defined in `String::Behavior` as below:

-    module DurationExtensions
+    module String::Behavior
-      def day_in_seconds
+      def +(another)
-        self * 3600
+        <<self|binary, another|binary>>
       end
     end

-    bound_integer = 1#DurationExtensions
-    1.day_in_seconds % => 3600

-After the module is bound, `self` in a method will point to the bound structure.

-All built-in data types are already bound to a given module by default.
-For instance, all integers are bound to the `Integer::Behavior` module.
-That's where methods like `abs` and `+` seen previously are implemented.
+All built-in data types (like integers, tuples, lists, etc) are already bound to a given module at runtime and cannot be changed.
+However, Elixir provides a data structure called **blank slate** that is not bound by default and therefore can be bound to any module:

-#### Custom data structures with blank slates

-The built-in data types of a language are important but a language needs to allows us to provide our own data types.
-This is achieved by binding a module to a blank slate:

     module Car
       def engine